hmattinson/Dissertation_Excello/Documents/Dissertation Skeleton.md

 *Work before code was written, refining the project proposal.
 Demonstrate professional approach / prep to development.*<br>*Requirements analysis*<br>*Cite new programming languages / systems.* Excel add-in in Typescript. <br>

+### 2.1) Making Noise

+Add-in

+Done in ScriptLab (built in library support).
+Called a sound file.
+Made a beep with Tones. play(A1:A6).
+Web audio API.

+VSCode, Node and local host.
+Basic pipeline for making noise.

+### 2.2) Turtles and Excello language

+Al-Jazzari.
+LoGo + graphics.

+Cleanness of defining notes separately.
+If there was a way of adding the notes or a chord/arpeggio then best of both worlds.

+Dual formalism tradeoffs.

-### 2.1) Software Engineering
+### 2.3) Software Engineering

 ##### 2.1.1) Requirements

+Success criteria.

 ##### 2.1.2) Tools and Technologies Used

-How Excel Add-ins work and using that API.
+How Excel Add-ins work, Excel API.
 NodeJS.
 Written in Typescript.

 - Tone.js (MIT) - Web Audio API, compare to tones.
 - tonal.js (MIT) - Notes in chords. (remember that I extended this for octave).